Welcome to Research

-UT Southwestern Medical Center is home to many nationally and internationally recognized physicians and scientists, including five Nobel Laureates, 20 members of the National Academy of Sciences, and 18 members of the Institute of Medicine, a highly esteemed component of the NAS.
+UT Southwestern Medical Center is home to many nationally and internationally recognized physicians and scientists, including six Nobel Laureates, 22 members of the National Academy of Sciences, and 18 members of the National Academy of Medicine (formerly the Institute of Medicine), a highly esteemed component of the NAS.
 Faculty members’ investigations, ranging from the microscopic level to patient care as a whole, continue to bring about notable discoveries, important educational opportunities, and advanced treatment options for improved health care.

 1985 Nobel Prize in Physiology or Medicine

 Dr. Michael Brown, Dr. Joseph Goldstein